View Andrew Hunt's Obituary on projo.com and share memories

 Andrew was a graduate of Bishop Feehan High School.
 He later attended Bryant University where he received a Bachelor's Degree in Marketing and was a member of the TKE Fraternity.
 He went on to work as a Business Executive for CSA-GGA Inc.

-In addition to his parents, he is survived by a sister, Jennifer A. Hunt of Berkley, CA, a brother, Thomas W. Hunt, Jr. of Narragansett, and several aunts, uncles, and cousins.
+In addition to his parents, he is survived by a sister, Jennifer Ann Hunt of Berkley, CA, a brother, Thomas W. Hunt, Jr. of Narragansett, and several aunts, uncles, and cousins.